 My anime collection isn’t as big as I’d like it to be, but it’s growing steadily.
 Obviously, it doesn’t extend all the way to the other side of the bookcase, so it shares shelf space with some of my Dreamcast and PC games, as well as some of the books I’m reading currently.
 The newest addition was Dominion Tank Police (It’s between Code Geass and Girls und Panzer).

-The shelving above the closet space is where I keep various things that I don’t regularly use.
+The shelving above the closet space is where I keep various things that I don’t regularly use, those that I constantly use are kept on my table, I normally get cheap tablecloths bulk sets online to change the covers frequently.
 My helmets are up top.
 The blue .50 cal ammo box at the left holds various tools.
 The shoebox holds spare electronics and audio equipment.
 The plastic container below it holds some of my smaller airsoft equipment (Binoculars, barrel covers, magazines) The two tan .30 cal ammo boxes hold hentai manga.
 Various paints for model kits can be seen, as well as some PC game boxes and some gaming books.
 The red cardstock enclosure contains a Raspberry Pi, which I occasionally use with the 21.5″ TV to watch anime.

 This is where I’ve kept most of my figures for a long time.
 It’s only just recently become cluttered enough for me to move some of them to other places.
 Also, the presence of the TV makes it so I can’t even see most of them from my desk, which doesn’t bother me that much, but it’d be nice if I could look at the whole gang.

 This is where I started putting my figures after running out of space on the bookshelf.

 This area used to have a literal collage of posters covering the corner, but I eventually decided to go with a “less is more” approach, and it looks infinitely better to me this way.